georgiannajames/Gym-Attendance-RCT-Data-Cleaning-and-Regression-Analysis/README.md

 ## Summary

-Within this repo, I perform a regression analysis of a fake RCT study on the effect of monetary incentives on gym attendence.
-Participants were "randomly assigned to treatment and control and reported the hours they attended the gym over a period of time, along with a few other variables including age, body mass index, and race.
+Within this repo, I perform a regression analysis of a fake RCT study evaluating the effect of monetary incentives on gym attendence.
+Participants were "randomly" assigned to treatment and control.
+The participants were asked to report the hours they attended the gym over a period of time, along with a few other variables including age, body mass index, and race.

 ## Data

-The analysis is performed entirely using the hoursatgymRCT.csv dataset found in the data folder within this repo.
-This data was artificially generated to practice data cleaning and regression analysis.
+The analysis is performed entirely using the hoursatgymRCT.csv data set, which can be found in the data folder within this repo.
+Please note that this data was artificially generated to practice data cleaning and regression analysis.

 ## For Reproducing